astropy/astropy/docs/install.rst

   human-readable representation.

 - `bottleneck <https://pypi.org/project/Bottleneck/>`_: Improves the performance
-  of sigma-clipping and other functionality that may required computing statistics on arrays with NaN values.
+  of sigma-clipping and other functionality that may require computing statistics on arrays with NaN values.

 And the following packages can optionally be used when testing: